A Primer on Preemies

 Retinopathy of Prematurity

-The eyes of premature infants are especially vulnerable to injury after birth.
+A preemie’s eyes are especially vulnerable to injury after birth.
 A serious complication is retinopathy of prematurity (ROP), which is abnormal growth of the blood vessels in an infant’s eye.
 About 7% of babies weighing 1,250 grams (2.75 pounds) or less at birth develop ROP, and the resulting damage may range from mild (the need for glasses) to severe (blindness).

 The cause of ROP in premature infants is unknown.
 Although it was previously thought that too much oxygen was the primary problem, further research has shown that oxygen levels (either too low or too high) play only a contributing factor in the development of ROP.
 Premature babies receive eye exams in the NICU to check for ROP.